RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 * [Debugging the Batch Application](#debugging-the-batch-application)
 * [Debugging the Online Application](#debugging-the-online-application)

-**Download the demonstration application**
+**Download the Demonstration Application**

-A preconfigured, fully executing application, BankDemo, is available from the Rocket GitHub repository - [*click here*](https://github.com/RocketSoftware/BankDemo).
+A preconfigured, fully executing application, BankDemo, is available from the Rocket Software GitHub repository - [*click here*](https://github.com/RocketSoftware/BankDemo).
 Download the sample's sources as follows:

 1. In the GitHub repository for the BankDemo demonstration, click **Releases** in the right-hand side part of the page.
 2. In the list of releases, locate and click the one that corresponds to the Enterprise Developer product release you have installed.